oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/locations.md

 - Overview: Secret tomb complex built by Robert I for “future experiments”
 - Key Features: Lab-of-Morr; preserved echo of a sermon; Skaven-scratched graffiti
 - Danger: Recently looted; unstable walls; traps powered by bound luck

-## [S01] The Hollow Way (Funeral Path Shortcut)
-- Overview: Ancient funeral route whose knotted canopy darkens the road; ravens perch at even intervals.
-- Effect: Cuts travel time but invites omens and reflection anomalies.
-- Features: Cold spots; cracked hand-mirror in a stump whispers “Not yet” in a PC’s voice.
-- Risk: Low-level corruption checks on failed Willpower; increased omen frequency.

-## [S03] Perfume Still of Ysabeau (Parravon Hinterlands)
-- Overview: A buried grotto where the family perfume still hums with ancestor-scent; flowers bloom and wither in breaths.
-- Key Features: Amber vials that warm near corpses; saint-glass windows that show no reflection; scent-wards.
-- NPCs: Apparition of Ysabeau; perfumers’ guild interlopers; a priest of Morr investigating.
-- Hooks: Bottle a boon or bane; placate Ysabeau; decide whether to sanctify or destroy the still.

-## [S01][S04][S05] “Da Burnt Camp” (Drakwald)
-- Overview: Orcish shrine to the Burnt Prophet; pilgrims keep the fire lit
-- Key Features: Totems that hum near mirrors; orc chants occasionally rhyme in Reikspiel
-- Hook: Escort turned stampede; a Waaagh! seeking a sign